yamato53/Web-Development-Roadmap/README.md

 # web-development-roadmap

-A light weight repository of free web development resources, tools and tutorials.
+A lightweight repository of free web development resources, tools and tutorials.

 >**Note:** I will continue to expand on this guide with links, tools, tutorials and insights that I find helpful for aspiring programmers (and myself!).